sofpast/emotion_classification/README.md

 ```

 ### Feature Reduction:
-In the feature reduction phase, we use Principal Component Analysis or PCA.
-PCA is an eigenvector-based statistical mechanism, which employs singular value decomposition, that transforms a set of correlated features into mutually uncorrelated training features, principal components or PCs.
+In the feature reduction phase, we use Principal Component Analysis (PCA) from scikit-learn.
+PCA is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components.

 Steps to perform Principal Components Analysis:
 1. Mean normalisation of features.